mohamedmelrayes/CanSat-/README.md

 ## Overview

-The CanSat Project is a miniature satellite project developed during university studies.
+The CanSat Project is a miniature satellite project.
 It involves the integration of various hardware components such as a BMP sensor, GPS module, Arduino microcontroller, and NRF modules to create a functional satellite system capable of collecting environmental data.

 ## Hardware Components